Samsung TV Remote Not Working? Fix in Minutes

 • Buy a replacement Samsung TV remote.

-The SmartThings TV app is a very easy to use replacement for the remote, but is only available on newer Samsung TVs.
+The SmartThings TV app is a very easy-to-use replacement for the remote but is only available on newer Samsung TVs.

 If you have not installed SmartThings onto your TV and it didn’t come pre-installed, you now need to do this from the Apps menu, which you should be able to do using the buttons on your TV, or the remote if possible.